libero-51/MusicSheetMove/README.md

 # MusicSheetMove
-Scroll through a musical score in PDF format with metronome or midi in the background
+Scroll through a musical score in PDF format with metronome or midi in the background. aaaa